nick371997/cycling-jersey/README.md

 Pretty simple!

 P.S: Try to use accelerometers without built in gyroscope.
 If you do use them then don't connect the pins for gyroscope.

+I also included a hard code in the adx folder that can be used if you are stuck using library or any issues with setting up interrupts, but that code is archaic.